unpoller/unpoller/integrations/inputunifi/examples/MANUAL.md

 `Config File Parameters`

-    sites                  default: ["all"]
-        This list of strings should represent the names of sites on the UniFi controller that will be polled for data.
-Pass `all` in the list to poll all sites.
-On startup, the application prints out all site names found in the controller; they're cryptic, but they have the human-name next to them.
-The cryptic names go into the config file `sites` list.
-        The controller's first site is not cryptic and is named `default`.

     interval               default: 30s
         How often to poll the controller for updated client and device data.
         The UniFi Controller only updates traffic stats about every 30-60 seconds.